milieucities/milieucities/README.md

 5. Install node packages `npm install`.

 6. You're done!
-Run `foreman start` or `heroku local` and you're ready to start developing!
+Run `foreman start` or `heroku local`

+7. Run the `rake sync_devsites` to get some devsites.
+Whenever you feel the devsites are enough, run Ctrl+C to stop the process.
+Now you're ready to start developing!

 ### Start dev env with docker compose (Temporarily not work)